dherik/dherik.github.io/_posts/2019-09-28-software-good-logging-tips.md

 ## Log it's not only for errors

-Many developers think that log it's only for errors.
+Some developers think that log it's only for errors.
 I could say that log errors it's important as logging what your software is doing.
-Also, the error log will certainly be less used by you than the `INFO` or `WARN` logs on the usual software.
+A software with weak log is unable to describe what and how your software is processing some useful and pontual informations.
+These informations are gold when you are in a production environment and needs to know what's hapenning on the core of your code.

 I think that the previous tips will guide you on software where the logs will be very helpful.